 Independent studies are intended to allow students to study material not included in current courses at Stern, as a complement to carefully designed MBA program of study.

-- Students wishing to pursue and independent study must create a written proposal of study to be approved by a faculty sponsor.
+- Students wishing to pursue and independent study must create a written proposal of study to be approved by a NYU Stern full-time faculty member.
 The proposal will then be presented to the department's chair and require his or her written approval.

 - Upon approval by the department chair, the faculty must submit the Independent Study Form to the Office of Records & Registration.